How to fit a reversing camera

 The Auto-Vox M1W reversing camera is a lightweight, easy to use and reliable camera that is perfect for drivers who don't want the fuss and mess of lots of cables and also don't already have a display screen fitted in their car.

-This heavy-duty backup camera is more suited to larger vehicles like vans, lorries, buses, horse boxes etc.
+This heavy-duty backup camera is more suited to larger vehicles like vans, lorries, buses, horse boxes.

-It can work with 12V and 24V inputs and has a wireless transmission range of up to 10m.
+It has low energy consumption and can work with 12V and 24V inputs, featuring a wireless transmission range of up to 10m.

 Pumpkin 170° Reversing Camera